OpenDominion/OpenDominion/CONTRIBUTING.md

 - Join the [Gitter chat](https://gitter.im/opendominion/Lobby) to chat with me and other interested people.
 If you've any questions about (Open)Dominion, feel free to ask!
 - [Participate in the beta](#participating-in-the-beta)!
+- Spread the word of those you know might be interested.
 - Keeping an eye on the project by watching it on GitHub.
 - Praise the project by starring it on GitHub.